-Part of the fun is going with the flow and working with what you find, since the weapons you pick up in a given area are usually good enough to handle the local wildlife.
+Part of the fun of this great Nintendo Switch game is going with the flow and working with what you find, since the weapon and the best armor you pick up in a given area are usually good enough to handle the local wildlife.
 For those times when you need something a bit more high-end, however, we’ve compiled a list of the best weapons you can find.
 Breath of the Wild is enormous, so this list is far from comprehensive.
 Rather, it’s a selection of some of the coolest, toughest weapons that we’ve found in each category, plus where you can locate them.
 Keep in mind that weapons taken from defeated enemies or that spawn out in the world will respawn during the periodic Blood Moon events, but anything found in a chest is only available there once.

 Demon Carver (40)

 Yiga assassins will periodically attack you throughout the game.
 They won’t let up even after you’ve defeated their boss, Master Kohga, back at their HQ in the Gerudo Desert.
 They will come better equipped, however, including upgrading to this nasty, circular blade.
 One of the most consistent places we’ve found an avenging Yiga is by the broken down wagon between Scout’s Hill and the eastern edge of the Great Plateau.

 Savage Lynel Sword (58)